 Hercules and the Mares of Diomedes

-In the previous labor, we saw a brief mention of Hercules’s meeting with the Centaurs, although this event did not count as one of the twelve labors.
+In the previous labour, we saw a brief mention of Hercules’s meeting with the Centaurs, although this event did not count as one of the twelve labours.
 In terms of the zodiac, this previous event happened in Virgo.
 And indeed, not far from Virgo, in the region of Libra, we have the constellation Centaurus.

 The images below depict both versions of the myth.